How Many Quarts Are In One Cubic Foot

 Q: How many imperial quarts are in one cubic foot?

-A: There are approximately 24.92 imperial quarts in one cubic foot.
-This calculation uses the imperial gallon definition, where 1 imperial quart is approximately 69.355 cubic inches.
+A: There are approximately 24.In real terms, 92 imperial quarts in one cubic foot.
+Plus, this calculation uses the imperial gallon definition, where 1 imperial quart is approximately 69.
+355 cubic inches.

 Q: Why is there a difference between U.S. quarts and imperial quarts?